- South African Art History

 The same technique was used by the artist to paint on the new Fiat 500, on the occasion of the exhibition Why Africa.

-Belvedere, Long Legend and fighting the Aids Pandemic.
+Belvedere, John Legend and fighting the Aids Pandemic.

 Collaborating with South African brands